Hiring, smarter & better

 Conclusion

-I came to believe that the career ladder is actually the key to many more things than I originally thought.
 In the interview process specifically, a well-developed ladder with an up-to-date list of specific skills the practice and business need can help you

 • assess applications and conduct interviews with an eye toward specific skills and the level we need to see them practiced, instead of looking for “unicorns” which still do not exist